SignalK/signalk-derived-data/README.md

  * Tank Volume (based on currentLevel (requires calibration pairs (>2 for parallell sides, >3 for straight wedge and >4 for more complex shapes))
  * Velocity Made Good to Course (based on courseGreatCircle.nextPoint.bearingTrue heading true and speedOverGround)
  * Velocity Made Good to wind (based on wind.directionTrue and speedOverGround)
+ * Set and Drift (based on headingMagnetic, courseOverGroundTrue, speedThroughWater, speedOverGround, magneticVariation)
  * Outside air wind chill (based on wind speed and temperature)
  * True Wind Angle, Direction and Speed (based on speed through water, AWA and AWS)
  * True Wind Direction (based on AWA and headingTrue)